Ignatius-

 “And give up the fun.
 Never.”
 Danteus smirked.

-“Good to know you’re up for a little adventure,” Anton said, his eyes on the street ahead as they moved past the more vibrant citizens of New Icarus.
+“Good to know you’re up for a little adventure,” Anton replied somewhat concerned, his eyes on the street ahead as they moved past the more vibrant citizens of New Icarus.
 Their charisma and glee dropped at the sight of them.
-Anton noticed the way they watched him and the way they had avoided being near him.
-It irritated him to no end, but he knew he had to keep his cool.
-It wasn’t their fault that they were too ignorant and only believed rumours.
+Anton noticed how they watched him and kept their distance.
+It irritated him to no end, but he knew he had to keep his cool, it was only appropriate they kept their distance.
+He understood it wasn’t their fault—they were simply uninformed and only trusted gossip.

 “Always,” Danteus remarked.
 His jade eyes drifted over a face in the crowd.
 He recognised it and caught Anton’s attention.
 “I think we found him.”

 “Are you sure?”
 Maximus inquired, scanning the faces in the distance that Danteus pointed out.
 Until he recognised Garret.
-Anger burned within his stomach.
+Anger burned within Maximus’s stomach.
 “That’s him.”

 Danteus, Anton and Maximus crossed the road and followed Garret who wandered the streets with his friends.
 Anton kept his eyes on his back as he overheard, “Did you hear how she screamed when I shot electricity through her.
 It was only a small voltage, but she shrieked as if she were in agonising pain.
 The Valdis were always weak.”
 Garret laughed and Maximus sped up closing the distance between him and Garret.